 -Instruct patients to discontinue therapy and seek medical advice for symptoms of allergic reaction including skin rash, hives, and swelling of the face, lips, tongue, and throat.

--Instruct patients to report signs and symptoms of hepatic dysfunction
+-Instruct patients to report signs and symptoms of heart failure and hepatic dysfunction

 -Hypoglycemia may occur, more commonly when used in combination with insulin or a sulfonylurea.